hortfrubiotech/gefpdb-plots/README.md

 A collection of shiny apps to represent biological phenotypic data from a Chado DB.

-These apps have been developed for the www.gefpdb.net site, and can be found at www.gefpdb.net/data_visualization.
+These apps have been developed for the GEFPDB project.

 The available plots are: